March 05, 2021 3 min read

-Aloe Vera and CBD oil are two popular health supplements.
-As natural remedies, both plants have been the focus of much research and study over the years.
-With the promise to relieve many ailments, especially those related to inflammation, Aloe Vera and CBD oil often compete for the attention of consumers.
-As much as CBD oil has gained momentum in the health and wellness marketplace, when it comes to treating inflammation, Aloe Vera is still the consumer choice as a natural remedy.
+Aloe Vera and CBD oil are two popular health supplements that seem to only be growing more popular with time.
+As natural remedies, both plants have been the focus of much research and study over the years and are near the top of the list of homeopathic remedies offered for a plethora of ailments.
+Aloe Vera and CBD oil often compete for the attention of consumers.
+As much as CBD derivatives have gained momentum in the health and wellness marketplace, when it comes to treating external ailments, Aloe Vera is still viewed by many consumers as a "safer" natural remedy.

 Cannabidiol, known as CBD, is a cannabinoid, one of over a hundred chemical compounds found in cannabis or hemp plants.
 CBD has found a market as a natural health supplement and is used as a natural remedy for numerous common ailments.

 Unlike other cannabinoids in cannabis, such as tetrahydrocannabinol (THC), cannabidiol does not have psychoactive properties.
 However, CBD does offer therapeutic properties as an anti-inflammatory, analgesic, and anti-anxiety supplement.
 Studies suggest that CBD oil may help reduce chronic pain due to it impacting endocannabinoid receptor activity in humans which acts to reduce inflammation and interact with neurotransmitters.
 For applications, CBD is extracted from the cannabis plant and diluted with natural carrier oils such as that from hemp seed or coconut.